How Trump got his immigration ban in under 48 hours

-WASHINGTON — Since the early days of the coronavirus pandemic, White House officials had discussed the possibility of a temporary halt on immigration into the U.S. — but until a late night tweet by their boss, the plans were mostly theoretical.
+WASHINGTON — Since the early days of the coronavirus pandemic, White House officials had discussed the possibility of temporarily halting immigration into the U.S. — but until a late night tweet by their boss, the plans were mostly theoretical.

 That all changed around 10 p.m.
-ET on Monday when Trump took to Twitter to declare new arrivals would be halted.
-“I will be signing an Executive Order to temporarily suspend immigration into the United States!” he wrote, setting off widespread confusion inside and outside the administration, and a scramble by aides to finalize the mandate in under 48 hours.
+ET on Monday when Trump declared on Twitter that new arrivals would be halted.
+“I will be signing an Executive Order to temporarily suspend immigration into the United States!” he wrote, setting off widespread confusion inside and outside of the administration, and a scramble by aides to finalize the mandate in under 48 hours.

 Moments after the president sent out his tweet, aides told NBC News they had been aware that an immigration order had been under consideration, but they seemed caught off guard by the timing and were not able to offer any details, or even what the intended purpose was.